stephenOdero/alx-low_level_programming/0x01-variables_if_else_while/README.md

-9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 100-print_comb3 : A program that prints all possible 2 digit combinations without repeating any two digits
+9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 100-print_comb3 : A program that prints all possible 2 digit combinations without repeating any two digits 101-print_comb4 : A program that prints all possible 3 unique digits in an ascending order